-- Bake for 25-30 minutes or until toothpick comes out clean.
-Do not over cook, it will dry out the brownies
+- Bake for 25-30 minutes or until a toothpick comes out clean.
+Do not overcook or it will dry out the brownies.

-- Allow to cool 20 minutes before cutting and serving
+- Allow them to cool for 20 minutes before cutting and serving to help them “set.”

 If you have a high-speed blender (i.e. Blendtec or Vitamix) you can skip soaking the cashews.
 But if you do, you will need to add a little water to the blender to make up for the amount of water the cashews soak up soaking.